pakeke-constructor/umg-mod-monorepo/effects/planning.md

 What if we keep two lists, one for `dynamic` upgrades, and one for `static` upgrades...?

-hmmm... this could get messy, do some thinking
+hmmm... this could be fragile, since that would require upgrades to explicitly state whether they are dynamic or static.

 **SOLUTION:**<br/>
 Upgrades are individual entities, right?